mcap114/LBYARCH-x86-to-C/README.md

 Z[i] = A * X[i] + Y[I]

-Input:
+**Input:**
 - Scalar vaiable n (integer); contains length of vector
 - Scalar variable A (double-precision float)
 - Vectors X, Y, Z (double-presion float)

 Functional scalar SIMD registers and floating-point instructions are used.

-Output: store result in vector Z. Display the result of 1st ten elements of vector Z for all versions of kernel (i.e., C and x86-64).
+**Output:** store result in vector Z. Display the result of 1st ten elements of vector Z for all versions of kernel (i.e., C and x86-64).

-Note:
+Note: <br>
 1.)
-Write a C main program to call the kernels of the C version and x86-64 assembly language.
+Write a C main program to call the kernels of the C version and x86-64 assembly language.<br>
 2.)
 Time the kernel portion only.
 Both for debug mode and release mode

 ## Debug Mode